-Priority Area 1: E-commerce Readiness and Strategy Formulation
+Priority Area 1: E-commerce Readiness and Strategy Formulation of users and to maximize e-commerce economic and social benefits.

 This area has two Strategic Outputs:

 Strategic output 1.1: National framework for E-commerce acceleration is enhanced.

 Without a formal national policy16 that guides, promotes and drives the application of e-commerce in the public and private sector, the overall vision of government with respect to ICT and the wider use of e-commerce in the community will take years to materialize.
 At present, there are various regulations and national policies in place that promote and regulate the use of ICT and its various applications, but none is specifically targeting e-commerce.